 rational materinty mospital

 Title: Laboratory Medicine Quality Document Number: QM-CS-LM-1

-Manual Revision Number: 16
+Manual Revision Number: 17

-Author: Orla Gannon Date Effective From: 23/01/2023
+Author: Laura Kennedy Date Effective From: 22/02/2024

 Active In: Laboratory Medicine Page 50 of 53

-- b) The system, including day to day running is documented.
+- a) Suitably validated as adequate for use in the facility by the supplier before introduction.
+Any changes to the system must be authorised and documented before implementation.
+This is achieved through the change management procedure in Q-Pulse.
+The validation and verification should include functioning of interfaces between the LIS and laboratory instrumentation or the patient information system. - b) The system, including day to day running is documented.
 This is documented in LP-GEN-WINPATH, and is available to all users. - c) Computer programmes and routines are adequately protected via passwords and permissions to prevent access, alteration or destruction by casual or unauthorised persons. - d) Safe guarded against tampering or loss.
 The IT Department is responsible for maintaining the system backups.
-This is done nightly Monday to Saturday i.e. 6 times a week. - e) Computers and automated equipment are operated in an environment which complies with supplier specification.
+This is done nightly Monday to Saturday i.e. 6 times a - e) Computers and automated equipment are operated in an environment which complies with supplier specification.
 In the event of non-computerised systems being used conditions should safeguard the accuracy of manual recording and transcription. - f) CliniSys has an annual preventative maintenance contract in place which covers the maintenance of the integrity of the operating system and laboratory application software.
 All system failures are recorded in Q-Pulse and appropriate corrective and preventative actions put in place as per policy. - g) The systems are managed in compliance with national and international requirements regarding data protection this is documented in the hospital management of data and information document.